madpipeline/KubuntuAdverticaLightChild/readme.txt

 * Fixed main navigation
 * Added social support
 * Improvements on the Team page
-* Removed author from category feed
+* Removed author, comments and duplicate title from category feed meta

 = 0.2.1 =
 * Added new template for actual full width page